 Just outside of Kyoto City’s downtown, in the Demachiyanagi area, cherry blossoms drip petals into the flowing Kamo and Takano rivers.
 Kyoto Cherry Blossom Food Tour 2020 offers a guided tour of this lesser-known neighborhood of Kyoto that’s nonetheless a popular cherry blossom viewing spot.
 Enjoy hanami like a local and explore Demachi Masugata Shopping Street and Shimogamo Shrine.
 When evening falls, you’ll tuck into a seasonal dinner at a local soba noodle restaurant, followed by dessert: a traditional treat that’s famous in Kyoto!

-The Cherry Blossom Viewing and Hanami Picnic in Shiogama, located at the 1200-year-old Shiogama Shrine, is whole package.
+The Cherry Blossom Viewing and Hanami Picnic in Shiogama, located at the 1200-year-old Shiogama Shrine, is the whole package.
 It includes a private chef, spring-themed bento box, live shamisen performance, and traditional tea ceremony, as well as a parting gift.
-Don’t miss the designated Japanese Natural Monuments, blooming Shiogama-zakura trees.
+Don’t miss the blooming Shiogama-zakura trees, designated Japanese Natural Monuments.

 This season, keep these tips in mind and have your best sakura viewing party yet.
 Enjoy the sakura-themed foods and drinks, join a cherry blossom food tour, or plan your perfect hanami picnic!